AdelAbdelsamed/stochasticDDP/README.md

 This directory contains the simulation models.
 Each model is saved as a separate file, which inherits from the abstract class Dynamics.
 Each model has its corresponding main file that runs the optimization and plots the results.

+#### `HelperFunctions/`

+This directory contains the helper functions used to generate the structure of the optimal solution and to simulate the dynamics with arbitrary control inputs.

 ## Usage